gifs/api/README.md

 ```
 # FAQs

 #### I just made something cool with the gifs API!

-Feel free to send a push request!
+Feel free to send a pull request!
 If it's awesome, we'll merge it into our [examples](https://github.com/gifs/api/tree/master/examples).

 #### What are you adding next!